Find out answers to the most frequently asked questions (FAQs) about IELTS.

 What if I am absent or sick on the test day?

 If you are absent on the test day with no prior notice, you will lose your full fee.
-However, if you provide a medical certificate within five days of the test date, you will receive a refund minus the local administrative cost.
+However, if you provide a medical certificate within two calendar days of the test date, you will receive a refund minus the local administrative cost.

 What if I am delayed by circumstances beyond my control?